 Then, run and launch the freeware to get its main interface:

 Nevertheless, there are exceptions.
 Sometimes it isn't shown as system reserved but with other labels.
-Let's see the following example.
+Let's see the following example (see the image below).

 After the correct partition is found, please view unused space of this partition.